How Often Should You Get an Oil Change?

 • Engine Wear and Tear: Without proper lubrication, metal engine parts rub together, increasing friction and causing accelerated internal wear.

-• Overheating: Old or degraded oil cannot regulate engine temperature properly, which may lead to excessive heat buildup inside the engine.
+• Overheating: Old or degraded oil cannot regulate engine temperature properly, leading to excessive heat buildup in the engine.

 • Clogged Oil Filter: Skipping oil changes can block the filter with dirt and debris, restricting oil flow and damaging engine components.

-Complete Engine Failure: Long-term neglect of oil maintenance may result in severe engine damage that requires expensive repair or full replacement.
+Complete Engine Failure: Long-term neglect of oil maintenance can cause severe engine damage that may require expensive repairs or a full replacement.

 Are you a die-hard NASCAR fan?
 Follow every lap, every pit stop, every storyline?
 We're looking for fellow enthusiasts to share insights, race recaps, hot takes, or behind-the-scenes knowledge with our readers.
 Click Here to apply!